 Doing a regular stretching routine can offer many benefits.
 Our physical therapists can help you learn three beneficial reasons why you need to start stretching.

 Your muscles provide the power to move just about every structure in your body.
 They make walking possible, and your muscles also allow you to lift objects ranging from light to heavy.

 A reason why you need to start stretching is that tight muscles tend to be less powerful.
 Dynamic stretching can help warm up your muscles before you work out or do vigorous activities.
 In turn, this can help increase the amount of muscle power you have available.
 For instance, doing some arm circles can help get your shoulders and arms ready for lifting weights.

 Lower back pain is a common issue for athletes; it’s reported that up to 30% of athletes report having lower back pain at some point.
 If you’re experiencing lower back pain, this is a reason you should start stretching.

-When your calves start feeling a bit tight after a run, it’s obvious that more stretching is needed.
-But we sometimes forget the sheer interconnectedness of our bodies.
-If you’re experiencing lower back pain, for example, stretching your legs during physical therapy can be as important as stretching your back.
-In fact, your hips, upper thighs and your hamstrings can all play a big part in creating lower back pain relief.
-Likewise, improving your posture through stretching your torso can provide the kind of support you need to keep your spine from compressing, which helps you avoid shoulder and neck pain.
+Stretching your legs can be as important as stretching your back.
+In fact, your hips, upper thighs and hamstrings can all play a big part in creating lower back pain relief.
+Likewise, improving your posture through stretching your torso can provide the kind of support you need to keep your spine from compressing.
+This can also help reduce the likelihood of developing lower back pain.